um-acs/acs_docs/docs/services/1-access.rst

 Press ``Ctrl+Shift+P`` again.
 Search for and select: **Remote-SSH: Connect to Host...**.
 Then choose the alias you defined (e.g., ``pegasus``).
 When prompted, enter your SSH password.

 After successful connection, you can browse the remote file system directly within VS Code.
 You may be prompted for your password again when accessing directories outside your home directory.

+Ensure you have the ``Remote - SSH extension`` installed in VS Code.

 .. _x11: